substack/hyperboot-example-app/readme.markdown

 [html-inline](https://npmjs.org/package/html-inline)
 to generate releases.

+You could also check out [packify](https://npmjs.org/package/packify), which combines the browserify and html inline steps.

 # generating releases

 Change the files in `app/`, and then generate a new release with `npm run